 Diet can play a role in MS, yet there is no optimal diet recommended for people with MS. Associate Professor Laurence Macia has previously identified that increased intake of dietary protein promotes the growth of gut bacteria which might be beneficial in MS. It has been shown that these bacteria influence the immune system and potentially decrease the development of inflammatory immune cells that play a role in MS.

-In this project, Associate Professor Macia and her team are testing whether an increased dietary protein intake helps restore a healthy bacteria in the gut, reduce the number of inflammatory cells and ultimately reduce the severity of MS.
+In this project, Associate Professor Macia and her team are testing whether an increased dietary protein intake helps restore healthy bacteria in the gut, reduces the number of inflammatory cells and ultimately reduces the severity of MS.

-This project hopefully will lead in the longer term to better dietary recommendations for people with MS and to the development of novel strategies to boost the efficacy of current treatments.
+In the longer term, this project will hopefully lead to better dietary recommendations for people with MS and to the development of novel strategies to boost the effectiveness of current treatments.
 While recent studies have highlighted the "power" of nutrition on the immune system and health in general, this dietary intervention could provide an ideal strategy to safely restore immune function and improve health in people with MS, with few, if any, side effects.
 It is hoped that this work will provide the critical proof-of-concept that simple lifestyle changes could dramatically improve MS.

 Updated: 19 January, 2021

 Laboratory research that investigates scientific theories behind the possible causes, disease progression, ways to diagnose and better treat MS.